Florida Defamation Definition

 Public vs. Private Figures in Florida

-If your job entails acting on behalf of the government or puts you in a position where your workplace is known by the general public, there’s a distinct possibility you could be considered a public figure under Florida state law.
-Public figures recognized by the courts in Florida include a hospital administrator, harbor master, police and corrections officers.
+If your job entails acting on behalf of the government or puts you in a position where your workplace is known by the general public, there’s a strong possibility a Florida judge will deem you a “public figure” for the purposes of a defamation lawsuit.

 A private figure only has to prove negligence on the part of the defendant.
 Public figures, however, must demonstrate the presence of actual malice to inflict damage to the plaintiff’s reputation and social standing on the part of the defendant.

 Defenses for Defamation in Florida

 Section 230 of the Communications Decency Act holds webmasters harmless when it comes to third-party user generated content that is defamatory in nature.
 For this defense to be valid, the webmaster must not have told the user to create a defamatory blog post or comments on the website.